ktmeaton/plague-phylogeography/docs/notes/Notes_Development.md

 1. Confirm pruning consistency between tree, dataframe, and alignment (n=247).
 1. Plot tree comparison.
 1. Checkpoint before clock modelling in BEAST.
+1. Use pickle to save objects of Jupyter notebooks.
+1. New jupyter notebooks for post-phylo.

+    - 1_parse_tree
+    - 2_clock_model
+    - 3_mugration_model

 ## TO DO

 1. Think about snippy_dir in rule ```eager```...
-1. Use pickle to save objects of Jupyter notebooks?
 1. Timetree alters the topology, perhaps run that first?